 Brand Architecture: What You Need to Know

-Within a comprehensive brand strategy, you’ll find the brand architecture, which is the structure of a company’s leading brand, sub-brands, products, and services and how they align and complement one another.
-Brand architecture revolves around two essential parts: the brand framework and the brand story.
+Inside a brand strategy, you’ll find the brand architecture.
+It’s the structure of a company’s leading brand, sub-brands, products, and services, and how they align and complement one another.
+Brand architecture has two parts: the brand framework and the brand story.

-Companies can retain their value niche, household recognition, and customer trust by developing a cohesive brand architecture.
+Companies hold onto their value niche, household recognition, and customer trust by building a clear brand architecture.

-When speaking about brand architecture, consider the architect versus the engineer.
-The engineer is all about doing and making something work and function.
-Regardless of how pretty the fix looks, as long as it’s “working,” everything is okay, right?
-Well, no. That’s not how consumers think, and that’s a pitfall a lot of business owners fall into.
+When you talk about brand architecture, picture the architect and the engineer.
+The engineer cares about making something work.
+As long as the fix functions, everything is fine, right?
+No. That’s not how consumers think, and a lot of business owners fall into that trap.

-An architect designs structures in collaboration and consideration of the client’s vision.
-The architect strategically plans where things belong and how they interact with the other parts and functions.
-The engineer should rely on these plans to implement the design.
-The two parts work and complement one another.
+An architect designs structures with the client’s vision in mind.
+The architect plans where things belong and how they connect to the other parts.
+The engineer then uses those plans to build the design.
+The two roles complement one another.

-Architects and engineers are both critical in the strategy process.
-Knowing their roles helps businesses ask the right questions to the right person.
+Architects and engineers both matter in the strategy process.
+Knowing their roles helps businesses ask the right questions of the right person.

-It starts with the brand story and a brand framework process.
-Again, this should all live within a comprehensive brand strategy.
+It starts with the brand story and the brand framework process.
+All of this should live inside a brand strategy.
 The brand story is a narrative that introduces the company’s vision, goals, and mission.
-The brand framework is the structure that outlines what the brand needs to create to fulfill said vision, goals, and mission.
-Together, the brand framework strategy and the brand story create the platform for a successful brand architecture.
+The brand framework is the structure that lays out what the brand needs to create to meet that vision.
+Put together, the brand framework and the brand story form the platform for a strong brand architecture.

-Businesses that have developed a brand strategy will have an edge over their competition.
-The purpose throughout a brand’s architecture allows for fluid movement, enabling it to stay in front of its target audience in a more relevant and meaningful way.
+Businesses that have built a brand strategy have an edge over the competition.
+A clear purpose running through the brand architecture lets the brand move, so it stays in front of its target audience in a way that means something.

-Brand architecture is not only for Fortune 500 companies — it is for every company that wants their brand to reach their target market.
-It is the element that helps put your brand in the right place at the right time.
-Here are three ways that it benefits companies of all sizes:
+Brand architecture is for any company that wants its brand to reach its target market, not just the Fortune 500.
+It helps put your brand in the right place at the right time.
+Here is how it benefits companies of all sizes.

 - Clarity and Recognition

 - According to Siteefy, the average person interacts with 10,000 ads daily.
-Without a robust platform, a brand will quickly fade into market saturation.
+Without a solid platform, a brand fades into market saturation.

-- Improving brand recognition and clarity through brand architecture allows companies to tune into their target audience.
+- Sharpening brand recognition and clarity through brand architecture helps companies tune in to their target audience.
 Customer loyalty also depends on brand recognition.
-For example, if an individual uses an iPhone and is extremely satisfied with their experience, they will probably look at other Apple products when shopping for technology.
+If someone uses an iPhone and enjoys the experience, they will likely consider other Apple products when shopping for technology.

 - Growth

-- Regarding growth, Brand Architecture acts as a bowling bumper, allowing the brand to hit the target every time.
-A well-structured brand architecture ensures that every decision supports the brand’s mission.
-If a company scales by adding brands, subbrands, products, or services, well-structured brand architecture helps ensure the additions fulfill the company vision rather than fracture focus.
+- For growth, brand architecture acts like a bowling bumper, keeping the brand on target.
+A well-built brand architecture keeps every decision tied to the brand’s mission.
+When a company scales by adding brands, sub-brands, products, or services, a well-built brand architecture helps the additions support the company’s vision instead of fracturing focus.

 - Cost

-- A brand that has a cohesive brand architecture is capable of hybrid marketing strategies and cross-promotion.
-For example, Procter & Gamble’s brand architecture allows cross-promotion marketing campaigns.
-In a Crest (P&G brand) toothpaste ad, they can use an Oral-B (P&G brand) toothbrush.
-Companies with solid brand architectures can use resources more thoughtfully.
+- A brand with a clear brand architecture can run hybrid marketing strategies and cross-promotion.
+Procter & Gamble’s brand architecture allows cross-promotion campaigns.
+In a Crest (a P&G brand) toothpaste ad, they can show an Oral-B (a P&G brand) toothbrush.
+Companies with solid brand architecture use their resources more carefully.

 Branded House

-In Branded House architecture, the parent company or firm is the brand, and the sub-brands, products, or services are in the house of brands.
-For example, Google is the brand, and the services Google Maps, Google Pay, and Google Drive belong to the branded house.
+In branded house architecture, the parent company is the brand, and the sub-brands, products, or services sit inside that house.
+Google is the brand, and Google Maps, Google Pay, and Google Drive are part of the brand house.

 Sub Brand

-A sub-brand architecture has a well-known parent brand offering products closely linked to the brand.
-Apple is one of the most prominent companies that used a sub-brand architecture to drive brands such as the iPhone, iPad, and Mac.
+A sub-brand architecture has a well-known parent brand offering products closely linked to it.
+Apple is one of the best-known companies to use a sub-brand architecture, with products such as the iPhone, iPad, and Mac.

 House of Brands

-In a House of Brands, multiple brands are under the umbrella of a brand.
-MARS offers the brands we are all familiar with, like Starburst, Eclipse Gum, and Dove.
-Procter & Gamble has numerous familiar brands, like Tide, Pampers, and Crest.
+In a house of brands, several brands sit under one parent.
+MARS owns brands we all know, like Starburst, Eclipse Gum, and Dove.
+Procter & Gamble has many familiar brands, too, including Tide, Pampers, and Crest.

 Endorsed Brands

-In an Endorsed Brands architecture, the parent company can take multiple roles.
-They can have a strong, linked name or token endorsement.
+In an endorsed brands architecture, the parent company can take a few roles.
+It can use a strong endorsement, a linked name, or a token endorsement.

 Sub-brands like Courtyard and Fairfield Inn & Suites by Marriott use a strong endorsement style.
-Nestle uses a linked name, as seen in its products, such as Nestea and Nespresso.
-In token endorsement, the parent company uses its well-known name, like General Mills, to boost its endorsed brand, Cheerios.
+Nestle uses a linked name in products such as Nestea and Nespresso.
+With token endorsement, the parent company puts its well-known name, like General Mills, behind its endorsed brand, Cheerios.

-- The architect designs structures collaboratively and considers the business vision.
-Review your brand story and create your brand framework strategy.
+- The architect designs structures with others and keeps the business vision in view.
+Review your brand story and build your brand framework strategy.

-- Contemplate the hard questions: what is your company lacking today that would benefit from brand architecture?
-Is your target audience familiar with your brand?
-Do potential investors understand what you are offering?
-What market segment can you capitalize on by delivering a distinct product?
-Are there successful elements in your company that must align with the overall vision?
+- Sit with the hard questions.
+What is your company missing today that brand architecture could help with?
+Does your target audience know your brand?
+Do potential investors understand what you offer?
+What market segment can you win by delivering a distinct product?
+Are there parts of your company that are already working and need to align with the overall vision?

-- Remember, the engineer relies on the architect’s design to implement the design practically and efficiently.
+- Remember, the engineer relies on the architect’s design to build it in a practical, efficient way.

 Do you need help creating your brand’s architecture?